dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 	[6]     -   |    -    |    -    |   -
 	[7] (47, x) |    -    |    -    |   -

-The length of the array in each bucket is called **ways**.
+The entries within one bucket is called **ways**.
 The cache above is 4-way set associative.

 ### Valid Bit

 Everything in hardware is 0101.
-A single valid bit is used in each entry to indicate whether an entry is holding a mapped memory location instead of a meaningless random value .
+A single valid bit is used in each entry to indicate whether it is holding a mapped memory location or a meaningless random value .

 	[Bucket]|v| entry 1 |v| entry 2 |v| entry 3 |v| entry 4
 	[0]|1|  (8, x) |0|    -    |0|    -    |0|   -